Friday, August 30, 2019

 Mariah was interested, too.
 "I know there are some flying insects that have big wings," she said.

 "If I don't know anything about what you saw," Mandy continued, "I would have to guess that it was a moth, because there are many more kinds of moths in the world than butterflies."
 Mandy paused and thought.
-"But if you saw it just now, and it was flying around, it was probably a butterfly," she said.
+"On the other hand, if you saw it just now, and it was flying around, it was probably a butterfly," she said.

 "You see, butterflies usually are awake in the daytime, like us," Mandy explained.
 "Moths usually come out at night, but there are some that like to be out in the daytime."